-Making your own caramel is not difficult at all.
+Making your own caramel sauce is not difficult at all.
 You will need a heavy-bottomed medium saucepan for this.
 (Lightweight and thin pans heat up unevenly and can create hotspots).
 It’s also best to use a candy thermometer.
 You could go by your gut and the color of the caramel, but a thermometer makes the process more precise and much less stressful (for us, anyway).
 We love turning this into salted caramel sauce, but the addition of salt is completely up to you.

 1 1/4 cups heavy cream